 Although it may be the most challenging way to travel to Dominica, seasoned Caribbean sailors will tell you that using a yacht to travel in the Caribbean Sea is also the most engaging way to move about.
 Being on board a ship with the wind billowing through your hair and sails is an experience of romance and adventure.

-If you are just wanting to spend a few hours on the water, without the cost and complications associated with renting a boat you can take an excursion.
-Check out the table below to get contact information for area excursion providers.
+If you simply want to spend a few hours on the water, without the stress and cost of sailing on your own you can join an excursion.
+Check out the chart below to obtain information on area boating excursions.

 |Anchorage Dive and Whale Watch||(767) 448-2638||Castle Comfort - 1.4 mi.
 (2.3 km) South-Southeast of Roseau|